buddyboss/buddyboss-platform/src/bp-help/docs/04-back-end-administration/09-emails/01-email-tokens.md

 `{{{activate.url}}}`

-Link to the site’s membership activation page, including the user’s activation key.
+Link to the site's membership activation page, including the user's activation key.

 `{{key}}`